-Throughout these statements, the term "Alaris" encompasses Alaris Equity Partners Income Trust and all of its wholly-owned subsidiaries, both the Trust and the Acquisition Entities.
+Throughout these statements, the term "Alaris" encompasses Alaris Equity Partners Income Trust and all of its wholly-owned subsidiaries.

 2. Basis of preparation and material accounting policies:

 (a) Statement of compliance

 These condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standard 34 and do not include all of the disclosures required for full annual financial statements and should be read in conjunction with the 2023 consolidated annual financial statements and the changes in presentation effective January 1, 2024 as disclosed in Note 2(b).
 Related changes to accounting policies due to the change in presentation are disclosed in Note 2(e).